omeka/omeka-s-enduser/style-guide.md

   - Possesive is Omeka S's
 - Names of buttons in *italics*
 - Names of options in *italics*
-- Describe icons based on their tooltip, ex. edit (pencil icon), delete (trash can icon), details (ellipses icon).
+- Describe icons based on their tooltip, ex. edit (pencil icon), delete (trash can icon), details (ellipsis icon).
 This way the text is useful for people using screen readers as well as those who are not.
 - Add, Edit, and Delete processes should be described separately, each with their own heading.
 - Use H2 (##) for each subsection of a documentation page.